Holayn/photo-web-processor/README.md

 Therefore, set `trust-modify-dates` to `false` in order to not fallback to a file's modify date.
 In this case, the file's meta data will just be set to 0, and the file can then be dealt with appropriately.

+## Notes

+- Have to regenerate symlinks if moving the output directory, because symlinks are absolute paths rather than relative.
+This should be fixed in the future.